keygen-sh/keygen-relay/README.md

 The API is the authoritative source, i.e. the source of truth.
 If a conflict occurs, the API's state wins and will overwrite any local data.

+Relay respects Keygen's API rate limiter, so syncing a large backlog of events may take some time.
+The status of the sync will be displayed on stderr.

 Data is stored in an encrypted SQLite database.